soarbear/mpu6050_imu_ros/README.md

 # Introduction
-Arduino code(mpu6050_imu_driver/firmaware) employing rosserial to retrieve a quaternion from the mpu6050 DMP and publish it to ROS.
+Arduino code(mpu6050_imu_driver/firmaware) employing rosserial to retrieve a quaternion from the mpu6050 DMP.
+Another ROS node(mpu6050_imu_converter) publishing IMU & Pose messages to ROS.

 Then, use the mpu6050_imu_converter package to publish IMU & Pose messages.